 Sugino rightfully has a cult following in Japan (and – ahem – in Toronto).
 His desserts are incredibly artistic and his flavour combinations are exquisite.
 Sugino only uses enough sugar in his creations to accentuate his delicate flavour combinations.
 Even dark chocolate proves to be light in his recipes.
 Consume more content

 I decided to made a hazelnut dacquoise for the cake layers.
-Dacquoise is made very similarly to French macarons, except when the nuts are folded in the goal is not to deflate the egg whites (while making French macarons you’re trying to instead deflate the egg whites).
-You want it so that you keep as much air inside them as possible so that the cake is light and fluffy.
+Dacquoise is made very similarly to French macarons, except when the nuts are folded in the goal is not to deflate the egg whites (while making French macarons you’re trying to deflate then).
+Here, you want to keep as much air inside the egg whites as possible so that the cake is light and fluffy.

 Consume more content